-Owning a race horse is just part of the football lifestyle these days - you can even buy one in New Star Soccer.
+Owning a race horse is just part of the football lifestyle these days.

-With the 2017 edition of the Cheltenham Festival underway, however, we decided to take a deeper look into some of the most notable names to get involved in racing in recent years.
+With the 201 9 edition of the Cheltenham Festival under way, we decided to take a deeper look into some of the most notable names to get involved in racing in recent years.

 From Sir Alex Ferguson to Thomas Muller, it turned up some interesting stories.